KanishkPatel0206/Logistic_Regression_in_python/README.md

 ## 🙋 Author

-Made with ❤️ as part of a Hands-On Machine Learning series.
+Made with ❤️ as part of a **Hands-On Machine Learning** series.
-Feel free to fork, star ⭐, and build on top of it!
+If this helped you, consider giving it a ⭐ — it helps others find it too!

+**Contributions welcome** — feel free to open an issue or PR if you'd like to extend this with SVM, Random Forest, or cross-validation comparisons.